primeqa/primeqa/primeqa/pipelines/README.md

 # Pipelines

+Here we provide some simple to use interfaces that perform processing steps such as indexing, searching and answer extraction from text.
+This allows the components to be used as building blocks and allows switching out alternative implementations.
+The interfaces for the retrieval, indexing and reader components are defined [here](./components/base.py)

 ## Retrieval Components

 ### ColBERT Engine

-The following examples show how to use the _Pipelines_ interface to index and search using the ColBERT Engine.
+The following examples show how to use the _Component_ interface to index and search using the ColBERT Engine.

 There is a corresponding Jupyter notebook [here](https://github.com/primeqa/primeqa/blob/main/notebooks/ir/dense/dense_ir_pipeline.ipynb).
 The notebook also shows examples of data files and their formats.